ahmed-wally/ahmed-wally/README.md

 📧 ahmed.wally@aol.com

 ---

-🪪 I am Ahmed Ibrahim Ibrahim El-Wally ( Ahmed Wally ).
+🪪 I am Ahmed Ibrahim Ibrahim El-Wally ( Ahmed Wally )
-🏫 a student in the Alexandria Faculity of Medicine.
+🏫 a student in the Alexandria Faculity of Medicine
-💻 interested in programming, medical sciences and research.
+💻 interested in programming, medical sciences and research
 ---

 🚀 [My account @dev.to](https://dev.to/ahmed-wally)